smeghen/vitality-physio/README.md

 *Site Owner:*

-*	I want to be able to add and remove services on offer to ensure the site is up to date.
+*	I want to be able to add services on offer to ensure the site is up to date.
-*	I want to be easily able edit the details, price and images for services.
+*	I want to be easily able edit and delete the details, price and images for services.
 *   I want to be able to add, edit and remove blogs on the site.
 *   I want to be able to view all contacts made by users